carpentries-incubator/java-intro/_episodes/01-first-program.md

 >
 > 1. Java code is organised in classes.
 A program consists of one or more classes.
 > 1. One of the classes of a program must have a method called ```main(String[] args)```.
 The JRE needs the ```main``` method to run a program.
 > 1. An object is an instance of a class.
-When you **instantiate** a class a chunk of memory is allocate for that object.
+When you **instantiate** a class a chunk of memory is allocated for that object.
 > 1. By convention classnames start with a capital.
 > 1. Classes are saved in a file with the same name as the class and with the extension ```.java```.
 > 1. When a class is compiled, the compiled code will be saved in a filename with the same name as the class but with a ```.class``` extension.